So, for someone first hearing about Git vs. GitHub, the apparent connection may not be quite so apparent.

 First developed back in 2005, Git is an extremely popular version control system that is at the heart of a wide variety of high-profile projects.
-Git is installed and maintained on your local system (rather than in the cloud), and gives you a self-contained record of your ongoing programing versions.
+Git is installed and maintained on your local system (rather than in the cloud) and gives you a self-contained record of your ongoing programming versions.
 It can be used completely exclusive of any cloud-hosting service — you don’t even need internet access, except to download it.

 Compared to other version control systems, Git is responsive, easy to use, and inexpensive (free, actually).
 Git is also specially designed to work well with text files — which, if you think about it, is what code actually is.
 But one thing that really sets Git apart is its branching model.
 Branching allows you to create independent local branches in your code.
 This means you can try out new ideas, set aside branches for production work, jump back to earlier branches, and easily delete, merge, and recall branches at the click of a button.

 And that’s it.
-Git is a high quality version control system.
+Git is a high-quality version control system.
 But what about GitHub?

 What Is GitHub?